What is a simple subject? What is a complete subject?

 The tired, elderly man trudged down the street.

-Simple and Complete Subjects in Context
+Long-Form Videos: Simple Subjects and Complete Subjects

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.